10+ Tips for Attracting Domestic Travelers to Your Vacation Rental

 Domestic travel: on the rise

-Domestic travel means staying in your home country (or area) instead of traveling internationally..
+Domestic travel means staying in your home country (or area) instead of traveling internationally.

 There are many different factors affecting reasons why people prefer to holiday in their home country, such as lack of time available for a long haul holiday or a fear of airports and flying.
 However, the most compelling reasons can be summarized as budget, convenience, the rise of work-from-home, and a renewed curiosity of the national heritage.

 Holidaying in your own country is often a more affordable option than taking a foreign holiday.
-Flight tickets recently seem to be off the roof, with many flights getting canceled, luggages getting lost, etc. The overall cost of flights, accommodation and spending money for, say, a family of four, can be substantially higher than a comparable holiday taken in your own home country.
+Flight tickets recently seem to be off the roof, with many flights getting canceled, luggage getting lost, etc. The overall cost of flights, accommodation and spending money for, say, a family of four, can be substantially higher than a comparable holiday taken in your own home country.

 Vacationing at home is preferred by many as a convenient alternative to going abroad.
 There are no size or weight constraints as far as luggage is concerned, other than the parameters of your car, meaning you can bring along all your home comforts.
-For holidaymakers with dogs, a staycation offers the advantage of being able to take their pet with them – a useful marketing tactic for many dog friendly hospitality businesses.
+For holiday makers with dogs, a staycation offers the advantage of being able to take their pet with them – a useful marketing tactic for many dog friendly hospitality businesses.

 So, whether your Airbnb business is located in a remote rural location or in the city, there should be plenty to attract visitors to the local area that you can leverage.